 The aromatics are mild, showing a bit of baking chocolate and espresso.
 On the palate, it’s a creamy, albeit linear profile, that finishes bitter, like black coffee.
-All told, it’s an easy sipper but rather a one-dimensional experience.
-Granted, I’ve never fallen in love with a nitro beer, but still, this seems like more of a beer you would have after a nice sip of bourbon or amari than a standalone pint.
+All told; it’s an easy sipper, but rather, a one-dimensional experience.
+Granted, I’ve never fallen in love with a nitro beer, but still, this seems like more of a beer you would have after a nice sip of bourbon or an Italian amari than a standalone pint.

 While there’s no denying the mouthfeel that Guinness Draught affords, the Extra Stout boasts more complexity.
 Hats off to the Draught for popularizing the nitro approach.
-It’s a versatile beer that’s easy to enjoy on its own and even fun to cook or mix with (try it with a shot of espresso or a scoop of gelato).
+It’s a versatile beer that’s easy to enjoy and fun to cook or mix with (try it with a shot of espresso or a scoop of gelato).
 Yet, that makeup is both the beer’s blessing and its curse.

 The Extra Stout simply is what it is; a crisp and bittersweet stout does not take shelter under a veil of creaminess.
 Instead, it’s just a well-made stout, where the grain bill really comes through and there’s balance throughout.
-While a stout, and built for the dreary Irish winters, Guinness Extra Stout is not overly driven by its grain bill.
+While it is stout built for the dreary Irish winters, Guinness Extra Stout is not overly driven by its grain bill.
 The malt and barley shine, but the beer remains refreshing, which is a far cry from, say, an imperial stout and still pleasant during a summer evening.

 It’s hard to go wrong with either of these wildly popular beers from Guinness.
 But after a taste test, we’re reminded that while the Draught is unique, it’s as much (if not more about) the sensation of the beer on the palate as the substance.
 The Extra Stout is a bona fide classic and offers more in the way of character.
 Tastes change, this much we know, but right now, we prefer the Guinness Extra Stout to the Guinness Draught.